RobinMvukulu/Programming/Witch_Quest/README.txt

 ----------------------------------------
 - No sound effects
 - No music
-- No QUIT Method
-- No END Method even after the 15/15 rounds clear.
 - Most of Monsters based on revive/transform during fights can make bugs happen and need a total review on synchronising events.
 - Some features are incomplete or missing.